mariyatom/Tic-Tac-Toe-Game/README.md

 cells[8].onclick = sayHello
 ```

-Isn't it beautiful? ...No!
+Isn't it beautiful?
+No!
 That was a trick question.
 It is not beautiful.
 [Don't repeat yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
 Whenever you find yourself doing something over and over again, what you _really_ want is a Loop.
 The computer does the loops - you do not do the loops.

 Something we know about loops is that they have an "Iterator" (`let i = 0`) which represents how many times we have been through the loop.
 The iterator increases each time we finish a cycle of the loop (`i++`) until it surpasses some kind of limit (`i < cells.length`) and then the loop stops.